 I also placed a piece of burlap under my cutting board to add an extra layer of interest and complement my rustic theme.

 3. Try Different Perspectives to Entice the Viewer

 Burgers are usually shot at eye level, especially in advertising photography.

 In editorial photography, you’ll sometimes see them photographer from a 45-degree angle.
 The top is partially moved away so we can see the toppings.

-Very seldom will you see a burger shot from above because all you’ll see is the bun.
+Very seldom will you see a burger shot from above because this way all you’ll see is the bun.

-In these kind of shots, there will usually be a lot of other elements in the frame, like toppings and fries, beverages etc. The focus is more on a narrative of building or serving a burger than the burger itself.
+In these kinds of shots, there will be a lot of other elements in the frame.
+You can include toppings, fries and beverages.
+The focus is more on a narrative of building or serving a burger than the burger itself.